-- 1) Strictly adhere to the provisions of this Program. - 2) Not foul a track except when necessary in the performance of the roadway worker's duties. - 3) Ascertain that procedures ensuring on-track safety are provided before fouling a track. - 4) Refuse any directive to violate an on-track safety rule and promptly notify the assigned RWIC when proposed on-track safety provisions do not comply with this program.
+- 1) Strictly adhere to the provisions of this Program. - 2) Not foul a track except when necessary in the performance of the roadway worker's duties. - 3) Ascertain that procedures ensuring on-track safety are provided before fouling a track. - 4) Refuse any directive that violate an on-track safety rule and promptly notify the assigned RWIC when proposed on-track safety provisions do not comply with this program.

 Furthermore, each tier of roadway worker will have more responsibilities based upon their level of training and their assigned duties.
-These duties and responsibilities are clearly defined in Chapter 2 of this program.
+These duties and responsibilities are clearly defined in Section 2 Training.